2bc4/twitch-hls-client/README.md

 AV: 03:57:23 / 03:57:23 (100%) A-V:  0.000 Cache: 0.7s/482KB
 ```

+That is the bare minimum, but there are many more options which can be viewed [here](https://github.com/2bc4/twitch-hls-client/blob/master/src/usage) or by passing `--help`.

 ### Config file
-Almost every argument can be set via config file.
-Example config file with all possible values set:
+Almost every option can also be set via config file.
+Example config file with all possible values set (values are made up):
 ```
 # This is a comment
 servers=https://eu.luminous.dev/live/[channel],https://lb-eu.cdn-perfprod.com/live/[channel]